Delivering high-quality projects when competing against an ever-expanding digital landscape.

-And the icing on the opportunity is that brand new research indicates that 3 out of 4 major businesses are planning to switch ecommerce platforms within 12-18 months (Salmon, 2017).
+On top of this, 75% of major businesses are planning to switch ecommerce platforms within 12-18 months (Salmon, 2017).

-However, the reality is that QA spend is not keeping up the pace, and even with the best intentions it's virtually impossible for a typical digital agency to meet the expected device coverage requirements as well as the testing time and the huge hiring costs required.
-In house testing for a typical project where Developers test their own code and Project/Account Managers test the 'happy path', delivers low QA; employing contractors, leads to tens of thousands in additional costs and that is before the cost of buying in every device is factored into the testing.
+The reality is that quality assurance (QA) spend is not keeping up the pace and even with the best intentions, it's virtually impossible for a typical digital agency to meet the expected device coverage requirements, as well as the testing time and hiring costs required.
+In-house testing for a typical project where Developers test their own code and Project/Account Managers test the 'happy path', delivers low QA; employing contractors, leads to tens of thousands in additional costs and that is without the cost of buying in every device for testing purposes.

-This is addressed by BugFinders through visual, and rich categorised online reporting, providing granular detail on issues found…enabling agency developers to focus on what needs immediate attention to ensure a finished high-quality project.
+Addressing QA through visual, and rich categorised online reporting, providing granular detail on issues found and enabling agency developers to focus on what needs immediate attention to ensure a finished high-quality project.
 Using real-world testers gives agencies truly valuable insights on potential conversion blockers, which are affecting conversions and retention.

-Superdry saw a 40% increase in online sales after working with BugFinders to identify conversion blockers.
-LV insurance are also seeing the benefits of working with our testing community; their smartphone engagement and conversion increased 89% after our usability assessment.
-Likewise, Great Eastern Energy saw a 16% decrease in bounce rates.
+Along with Superdry who saw a 40% increase in online sales after identifying conversion blockers.
+Likewise, LV insurance's smartphone engagement and conversion increased by 89% after a usability assessment and Great Eastern Energy saw a 16% decrease in bounce rates.

-Working with BugFinders, means that digital agencies can get on with the job they do best.
-Being at the forefront of digital intervention ensuring they are delivering the best creative solutions to take advantage of the innovations coming online now and in the near future while, staying on top of the industry with a competitive edge.
+Being at the forefront of digital performance means delivering the best creative solutions to take advantage of the innovations coming online now and in the near future while, staying on top of the industry with a competitive edge.